 Citizenship, Immigration, Black History/African Heritage, Racism/Discrimination, Human Rights & Social Justice, Identity & Heritage, Multiculturalism & Diversity, Adjusting to Life in Canada

-Born out of wedlock to two teenage parents in a small village in West Africa.
+Born out of wedlock to teenage parents in a small village in Africa.
 Henry immigrated to Canada in 2010.
-The same year he gained admission into the University of Windsor where he majored in Economics and graduated in 2014.
-After graduation, Henry worked for TD Bank Canada for a while before taking a bold step to pursue his dream of serving and empowering youth with the maximum self-confidence and leadership skills that will help them be resilient and successful both in school and life.
+The same year he gained admission to the University of Windsor where he majored in Economics and graduated in 2014.
+After graduation, Henry worked with TD Bank Canada for a while before taking a bold step to pursue his dream of serving and empowering youth with the maximum self-confidence and leadership skills that will help them be resilient and successful both in school and life.
 Henry believes the best way to help our youth is to equip them with confidence and education.

-In 2016, he authored a book called "Stand Up, Stand Out & Be Confident,” (www.amazon.com/author/henryagassi ) a self-help motivational memoir that teaches people ways of handling peer pressure, building self-confidence, and dealing with some of life’s challenges.
+His first book "Stand Up, Stand Out & Be Confident,” teaches different ways of handling peer pressure, building self-confidence and building a successful future.

 Henry is also a mentor with the "Yonge Street Mission."
 Where he works one on one with a youth, helping him build self-confidence while guiding him through various decisions in his life.